PsuAstro497/Fall2022/tips/labs/starting.md

 - If you do not see the a tile for Pluto, then go to File.New_Launcher.
 - Most labs will contain one or more Pluto notebooks (their file names will end in .jl).
 To open one in Pluto,
    + Click the Pluto tile.
 A new tab will open in your browser for the Pluto session.
-   + In the "Open from file" box, type the path to the directory containing the repo, a forward slash and the name of the first notebook (e.g., 'lab1-yourgithubid/ex1.jl').
+   + In the box labeled "Open from file" or "Open a notebook" (depending on Pluto version), type the path to the directory containing the repo, a forward slash and the name of the first notebook (e.g., 'lab1-yourgithubid/ex1.jl').
 Tab completion is often helpful.
 - Do your work in the notebook.
 - When you're done with a notebook, make sure it is saved (Ctrl+S) and close the tab.